DavesCodeMusings/tzText/README.md

 internet search turned up nothing that fit my needs, so I wrote my own.

-This project contains a script that starts with the same timezone database used with BSD and Linux, and creates plain text files, JavaScript arrays, and HTML select lists containing the standard timezone names.
+This project contains a script that starts with the same timezone database used with BSD and Linux, and creates plain text files, HTML select lists, JSON arrays, and a JavaScript library to help with auto-populating HTML select lists.
 This project does not attempt to capture the timezone rules, only the names.
-The goal is simply to make it easier to select timezone names with an html form.
+The goal is simply to make it easier to select timezone names with an HTML form.

 What you will find here:
 * /bin/tz2text.sh	The script used to do the conversion.
+* /tzdata/tzNamesLib.js A javascript library of areas and locations.
 * /tzdata/tz*.html	HTML select lists of areas and locations.
-* /tzdata/tz*.js		Javascript arrays of areas and locations.
+* /tzdata/tz*.json	JSON arrays of areas and locations.
 * /tzdata/tz*.txt	Plain text areas and locations.

 I am offering the fruits of my labor to the public domain with no warranty